 Refining & Manufacturing Process

-Vacuum distillation of wax-rich fractions
+Vacuum Distillation: Separation of wax-rich lubricating fractions

-Solvent dewaxing to extract wax components
+Solvent Dewaxing: Extraction of wax components

 Grades of Microcrystalline Wax